 Chief Curator Robert Leonard remembers Peter Peryer.

 ‘I’m asked often: what are my pictures about?
 I just don’t think the question computes.
 It’s like asking what your breakfast is about.
 It’s like asking what a sunset is about.
 It’s a left-brain question, whereas art is largely a right-brain activity.’
-So explained Peter Peryer, in Gregg Stitt’s 1994 documentary Peter Peryer: Portrait of a Photographer.
+So explained Peter Peryer, in Greg Stitt’s 1994 documentary Peter Peryer: Portrait of a Photographer.

 Peter Peryer died on Sunday, aged 77.